KaiNet-X/Network/Docs/ServerClient.md

 # ServerClient  : ObjectClient
-The out-of-the-box ServerClient is similar to the Client class, but it is designed to work on the server-side.
+The default ServerClient is the server-side representation of a client and has many of the same methods as a regular client.

+Namespace: `Net.Connection.Clients.Tcp`

 #### Fields/Properties
 - `List<IChannel> Channels` - List of channels